CodeCaprese/tmx_clean_duplicates/ReadMe.md

 ## Short description

 1. Use first the programm "tmx_cleanup.py" to find all duplicates in a given TMX files.
-Check the not semi duplicates you want to delete.
+Check the semi duplicates you want to delete.
 2. Then use the second programm "delete_segments_by_tuids.py" to delete all the not necessary sgements via the ID in a given TMX File.

 ## Description